 Client Obligations: In performing its services, Ethos shall not be required to verify any information received from the client or from the client's other professionals and is expressly authorized to rely thereon.
-Moreover, each client is advised that it remains their responsibility to promptly notify Ethos if there is ever any change in their financial situation or investment objectives for the purpose of reviewing, evaluating, or revising Ethos's previous recommendations and/or services.
+Moreover, each client is advised that it remains their responsibility to promptly notify Ethos if there is ever any change in their financial situation or investment objectives for the purpose of reviewing, evaluating, or revising Ethos' previous recommendations and/or services.

-Disclosure Statement: A copy of Ethos's written disclosure statement as set forth on Part 2 of Form ADV and Form CRS shall be provided to each client prior to, or contemporaneously with, the execution of the Investment Management Agreement and/or Financial Planning and Consulting Agreement.
+Disclosure Statement: A copy of Ethos' written disclosure statement as set forth on Part 2 of Form ADV and Form CRS shall be provided to each client prior to, or contemporaneously with, the execution of the Investment Management Agreement and/or Financial Planning and Consulting Agreement.

-- C. Ethos shall provide investment advisory services specific to the needs of each client.
+Ethos shall provide investment advisory services specific to the needs of each client.
 Prior to providing investment advisory services, an investment adviser representative will ascertain each client's investment objective(s).
 Thereafter, Ethos shall allocate and/or recommend that the client allocate investment assets consistent with the designated investment objective(s).
-The client may, at any time, impose reasonable restrictions, in writing, on Ethos's services. - D. Ethos does not participate in any wrap fee programs. - E. As of 12/31/2023, Ethos manages 2,481 discretionary accounts with regulatory assets under management of \$750,899,445.
-Ethos also manages 1 non-discretionary account with regulatory assets under management of \$163,035,360.
-This totals 2,482 accounts at \$913,934,805 regulatory assets under management.
+The client may, at any time, impose reasonable restrictions, in writing, on Ethos' services.

+Ethos does not participate in any wrap fee programs.

+As of 12/31/2024, Ethos manages 3,934 discretionary accounts with regulatory assets under management of \$1,393,190,392.
+Ethos also manages 1 non-discretionary account with regulatory assets under management of \$183,784,253.
+This totals 3,935 accounts at \$1,576,974,645 regulatory assets under management.